repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

     ❯ rstuf admin ceremony -h

-We have a video to show this process.
+A video demonstrating this process is available.

    .. raw:: html